mitchellvitez/doldrums/README.md

 I wrote the parsing using [Megaparsec](https://hackage.haskell.org/package/megaparsec).

 The `run` function performs each stage of the compilation pipeline.
-In order, it parses a small prelude (written in Doldrums), reads an input file, parses, evaluates, and shows the program results.
+In order, it parses a small prelude (written in Doldrums), reads an input file, parses, typechecks, evaluates, and shows the program results.

 ## The Doldrums language